GautierBlandin/knowledge-base/README.md

 Every item in the list links to the resources I used to understand it, and most of them also link to the notes and flashcards that I wrote for the item.
 If applicable, my implementations or related projects are linked too. ~items~ styled with strikethrough are items that I do not know yet but plan to learn.

-# Philosophy
+### Philosophy

 I believe that in order to solve problems efficiently, precise and detailed knowledge of the techniques and technologies available for that propblem space is required.
-In the case of computer science, it means knowing both the fundamentals of software building (SOLID Principles, datastructures and algorithms, how to do good testing...) and having an in-depth knowledge of the nitty-gritty of the syntax and the frameworks we use. <br>
+In the case of computer science, it means knowing both the fundamentals of software building (SOLID Principles, datastructures and algorithms, how to do good testing, design patterns...) and having an in-depth knowledge of the nitty-gritty of the syntax and the frameworks we use. <br>
 This represents a lot of knowledge that needs not only to be acquired and understood, but retained over time in order to easily be able to apply it to concrete problems.
-This is why I dedicate time everyday to reading and practising new skills, and also why I use modern tools (most notably [RemNote](https://medium.com/@gautier.blandin/remnote-takes-notes-and-remember-them-b2f386aa8f2c)) to keep remembering what I learn over time.
+This is why I dedicate time everyday to reading and practising new skills, and also why I use modern tools (most notably [RemNote](https://medium.com/@gautier.blandin/remnote-takes-notes-and-remember-them-b2f386aa8f2c)) to keep remembering what I learn over time. <br>

+### How I learn in practice

+I spend at least one hour everyday on theorical knowledge, on a variety of subjects, such as software building fundamentals, project managements methods, mathematics, frameworks documentation and concepts, etc. I take notes in the form of questions/answers that enter my knowledge base and let me remember the key ideas from what I've read. <br>
+I also practice what I learn on practical projects, which can be work projects, school projects, and personal projects.
+When I solve a problem using a method that I find to be interesting, or that taught me some new syntax, I make a note about it.
+This is how I build my knowledge about [LaTeX](https://www.remnote.com/a/latex/61f2966db459e30016442492) over time, or how I learn to use programming languages such as [Javascript](https://www.remnote.com/a/javascript/61f296c37613f00016bf958c) or [Python](https://www.remnote.com/a/python-/61e68c024a52720016f38972).
+That approach has two benefits :
+ - I only learn things that I actually use, because I learn them when I need them
+ - I remember the skill when I need it again, so I don't have to relearn over and over again

 # Overview